Sasbahu Temple, Gwalior

-The twin temple, like elsewhere in India, has locally been called Sasbahu temple.
-The word Sasbahu means "mother-in-law, bride" or "a mother with her daughter-in-law", an association that implies their being together and interdependent.
+The twin temple, unlike elsewhere in India, has historically been called Sas bahu temples.
+The word Sas bahu means "mother-in-law, or "a mother with her daughter-in-law", an association that implies their being together and interdependent.
 The Sas temple is typically the larger older temple of the twin.
-The Gwalior Sasbahu temple follows this style, but both temples are dedicated to Vishnu.
+The Gwalior's Sas Bahu Temples follows this style, the temples are dedicated to Vishnu & Shiva.
 Only the Sas temple has survived in some form, the Bahu temple is a shell structure of the original one storey with a highly ornate door frame and its defaced wall reliefs surviving.
 The remnants of the Bahu temple at Gwalior suggest that it may have been a smaller version of the Saas temple.

 The Sas temple has a square sanctum attached to a rectangular two storey antarala and a closed three storey mandapa with three entrances.
 The temple main entrance porch has four carved Ruchaka ghatapallava-style pillars that are load-bearing.
 The walls and lintels are intricately carved, though much defaced.
 On the lintel of the entrances, friezes of Krishna-leela scenes are carved inside, while the outer side narrate legends from other Hindu texts.
 Above the lintel is Garuda, the vahana of Vishnu.